Bounds for variables with few occurrences in conjunctive normal forms: Minimally unsatisfiable clause-sets

-See Lemma \ref{lem:aux2subsumpR}, Part \ref{lem:aux2subsumpR3ab}, for another characterisation of partial saturations.
 The dual notion of ``saturated'' is ``marginal'': $F \in \Musat$ is \textbf{marginal} iff replacing any clause by a strict subclause yields a clause-set not in $\Musat$.
 The decision ``$F$ marginal minimally unsatisfiable ?'' for inputs $F \in \Cls$ is $D^P$-complete (\cite[Theorem 2]{KleineBueningZhao2007ComplexitySomeSubclassesMU}).
 By \cite[Theorem 8]{KleineBueningZhao2003StructureSomeClassesMU} however this decision is easy for inputs $F \in \Smusat$, namely there is the following characterisation of minimally unsatisfiable clause-sets which are marginal and saturated at the same time: \begin{lem}[\cite{KleineBueningZhao2003StructureSomeClassesMU}] $F \in \Musat$ is both marginal and saturated iff $F = A(\var(F))$. \end{lem}